 Even though I know better, I tend to think of rhubarb as a fruit.
 Being that it’s tart and sneaks itself into all kinds of desserts, it seems to be masquerading as one!

-To be a fruit the rule of thumb is that it has to be seeds.
+To be a fruit the rule of thumb is that it has to have seeds.
 There’s probably more to it from a scientific stand point and armed with just that rule of thumb probably makes me a bit dangerous.
 Still, no seeds makes rhubarb a vegetable and tomatoes a fruit.
 Go figure.

 It could spark some lively conversation around the kitchen table!
 Why not whip up a rustic rhubarb cake first?
 Serve it alongside the debate and everyone will likely come to the same conclusion: fruit or vegetable, rhubarb has earned it’s place on the table!